 Connecting your desktop to a wireless monitor will only be possible if you have a free USB port.

 Consider getting a USB hub if you don’t have free ports.
-Insert the adapter kit’s USB transmitter on the functional USB port to kickstart the connection.
+Insert the adapter kit’s USB transmitter into the functional USB port to kickstart the connection.

 The transmitter should easily fit on the USB port.